By Stefán Bessi

 The Great Geysir is the namesake of all geysers worldwide.
 Though it erupts infrequently today, its geothermal field remains one of Iceland’s most important natural landmarks.
 This peaceful evening scene shows the Geysir marker stone, set against the steaming geothermal landscape of Haukadalur on the Golden Circle.

-The powerful cascade of Gullfoss is also particularly impressive during summer when glacial meltwater increases the river’s flow.
+The powerful cascade at Gullfoss is also particularly impressive during the summer when glacial meltwater increases the river’s flow.

 Because summer is peak tourist season in Iceland, the Golden Circle can become busy during midday.
 Many travelers start early or visit later in the evening when crowds are smaller.